SOC 1 – Type 2: Reports covering internal controls over financial reporting systems

 PCI – Validation of controls around cardholder data to reduce credit card fraud

-Created in 2006 by the Payment Card Industry Security Standards Council, this certification was initially formed by the American Express, Discover, JCB, MasterCard, and Visa networks.
+Created in 2006 by the Payment Card Industry Security Standards Council, this certification was initially established by the American Express, Discover, JCB, MasterCard, and Visa networks.

-The main objective of PCI Compliance is to guarantee the security of sensitive data in financial transactions using cards, which take place in a virtual environment.
+The main goal of PCI Compliance is to guarantee the security of sensitive data in financial transactions using cards in virtual environments.

-Because of this, the PCI DSS certification is mandatory for all companies that process, store, and transmit credit and / or debit card data over the internet.
+The PCI DSS certification is thus mandatory for all companies that process, store, and share credit and/or debit card data over the internet.